Kwame Nkrumah: Tributes and legacy

 Nkrumah also became a symbol for black liberation in the United States.
 When in 1958 the Harlem Lawyers Association had an event in Nkrumah's honour, diplomat Ralph Bunche told him:

 We salute you, Kwame Nkrumah, not only because you are Prime Minister of Ghana, although this is cause enough.
 We salute you because you are a true and living representation of our hopes and ideals, of the determination we have to be accepted fully as equal beings, of the pride we have held and nurtured in our African origin, of the freedom of which we know we are capable, of the freedom in which we believe, of the dignity imperative to our stature as men.

 In 1961, Nkrumah delivered a speech called "I Speak Of Freedom".
 During this speech he talked about how "Africa could become one of the greatest forces for good in the world".
 He mentions how Africa is a land of "vast riches" with mineral resources from that "range from gold and diamonds to uranium and petroleum".
-Nkrumah says that the reason Africa isn't thriving right now is because the European powers have been taking all the wealth for themselves.
+Nkrumah says that the reason Africa is not thriving right now is because the European powers have been taking all the wealth for themselves.
 If Africa could be independent of European rule, he said, then it could truly flourish and contribute positively to the world.
 In the ending words of this speech Nkrumah calls his people to action by saying "This is our chance.
 We must act now.
 Tomorrow may be too late and the opportunity will have passed, and with it the hope of free Africa's survival".
 This rallied the nation in a nationalistic movement.

+In his honour, an annual event called "Journey to Nkroful" was set up to celebrate his birthday.
+Mausoleum and Museum at Nkroful, Western Region have been named after him that showcase some of the artifacts he used when alive.

+Kwame Nkrumah Memorial Park & Museum, Accra has been there to keep memory of him.
+Also, University of Science and Technology was changed to Kwame Nkrumah University of Science and Technology to recognise his support building a strong education system in the country.

 Personal life

 Kwame Nkrumah married Fathia Ritzk, an Egyptian Coptic bank worker and former teacher, on the evening of her arrival in Ghana: New Year's Eve, 1957–1958.
 Fathia's mother refused to bless their marriage, after another one of her children left with a foreign husband.

-As a married couple, the Nkrumah family had three children: Gamal (born 1959), Samia (born 1960), and Sekou (born 1963).
+As a married couple, Fathia and Nkrumah had three children: Gamal (born 1958), Samia (born 1960) and Sekou (born 1964).
 Gamal is a newspaper journalist, while Samia and Sekou are politicians.
-Nkrumah also has another son, Francis, a paediatrician (born 1962).
-There may be another son, Onsy Anwar Nathan Kwame Nkrumah, born to an Egyptian mother and an additional daughter, Elizabeth.
-Onsy's claim to be Nkrumah's son is disputed by Nkrumah's other children.
+Nkrumah also has another son, Francis, a paediatrician (born 1935).